Workplace Language Speaking Practice for Adults

 Workplace small talk does not need to become a performance.
 A short answer plus a return question often works.

-Scenario 3: Asking for Clarification
+Scenario 3: asking for clarification

 First attempt: